- Faculty & Staff

-The competition will begin at noon on February 26, 2017.
+The final round will take place on Saturday, November 4, 2017.
 Each finalist will play a 15 minute recital in the acclaimed Juliet J. Rosch Recital Hall.
-This performance will be open to the public.
-A reception will be held at 4:30 p.m. to give the finalists the chance to receive feedback from the judges.
-The winners will be announced after a short meeting of the judges, and a reception will follow.
+This performance will be open to the public, and will be live-streamed.
+Winners will be announced after a short meeting of the judges, and a reception will follow.

 The competition is named for pianist and SUNY Distinguished Professor Claudette Sorel and is supported by a foundation she founded.
 The Sorel Organization intends to create opportunities for women in composition, conducting, piano, voice and film scoring and to keep musical excellence alive while expanding the boundaries for women in music.

 Judges for this competition will include: Eliran Avni, Mary Cobb, Fr.
-Sean Duggan, and Phyllis East.
+Sean Duggan, Phyllis East, and Anne Kissel.